 - You may not meet with the same character in different locations and count it as more than one attraction.
 For example, if you meet Mickey in Town Square Theater, you cannot also count meeting him near Cinderella's Castle, even though these are separate queues.

 - If a character does not provide autographs, you only need to provide a photograph with that character as evidence.

 After completing all attractions in an Ultimate Tour, your time stops when you reach the following stop points:

-- Animal Kingdom: Tip Board at entrance to Discovery Island
+- Animal Kingdom: Bridge between The Oasis and Discovery Island

 - Epcot: Fountain of Nations (don't jump in!)

 - Hollywood Studios: Intersection of Hollywood Blvd and Sunset Blvd